sindresorhus/sindresorhus.github.com/data/apps/quick-launch.md

 Sure.
 I'm happy to consider requests.
 [Send it here.](https://sindresorhus.com/feedback?product=Quick%20Launch&referrer=Website-FAQ)

+#### How does it compare to other similar Lock Screen launchers?

+Quick Launch is completely free without ads.
+It can also open any app, not just from a predefined list.
+And it has more icon choices.

 #### When using the “Run Shortcut” action, why does tapping the widget first open the main app and then the Shortcuts app?

 This is because of iOS limitations.
 A widget can only open its own app when a user taps it.
 And the only way to run a shortcut is to open the Shortcuts app using a special URL.
 So when you tap the widget, the widget opens the main app, and the main app then opens the Shortcuts app.
 It's not a very good user-experience, but only Apple can fix this.